 Now let’s take a look at a few stylistic options.

 At the other end of the spectrum from minimalism lies Boho style, where more is more and everything goes.
 It isn’t hard to establish this look.
 Decorate your workspace with inspirational global design elements which tell a unique story.
-Layer in soft furnishings in an array of colours and patterns, Et voila.
-Here’s a couple of examples:
+Layer in soft furnishings in an array of colours and patterns, et voila.

 The most feminine aesthetic, a glam office style fuses classic beauty with practicality.
 If this is your favourite look, think about adding a feature walls in a dramatic, deep colour.
+Or, stick to fresh clean white.
 Add in a glass-topped desk, plush floor rug, gold or brass desk accessories, and touches of white leather and velvet.
 Chandeliers work particularly well with this style.

 For a strongly contemporary look, go for sleek lines and zero clutter.
 A stunning statement glass desk is appropriate, as well as eye-catching modern lighting.